-We are early in our development efforts and all of our research programs are still in the preclinical or discovery stage.
-We have no history of conducting clinical trials to test our product candidates in humans.
+We are early in our development efforts and we have only one product candidate in clinical development, with all other research programs still in the preclinical or discovery stage.
+We have a limited history of conducting clinical trials to test our product candidates in humans.

 We are early in our development efforts and most of our operations to date have been limited to developing our platform technologies and conducting drug discovery and preclinical studies.
-We are conducting IND-enabling studies for FA GeneTACTM development candidates.
-We have not yet begun clinical trials for any of our development programs.
-As a result, we have limited infrastructure, experience conducting clinical trials as a company and regulatory interactions, and cannot be certain that our planned clinical trials will be completed on time, if at all, that our planned development programs would be acceptable to the FDA or other comparable foreign regulatory authorities, or that, if approval is obtained, such product candidates can be successfully commercialized.
+Our lead FA GeneTACTM product candidate, DT-216, entered into a Phase 1 clinical trial in March 2022, the first clinical trial for one of our product candidates.
+As a result, we have limited infrastructure, experience conducting clinical trials as a company and regulatory interactions, and cannot be certain that our ongoing and planned clinical trials will be completed on time, if at all, that our planned development programs would be acceptable to the FDA or other comparable foreign regulatory authorities, or that, if approval is obtained, such product candidates can be successfully commercialized.